stefanino-ch/lepg-py/userHelp/en/preproc/nameLeTeVault.rst

 	y0= 88.06
 	exp= 1.5

+Currently there's only one type of trailing edge definition possible.
+Therefore thy **Type** column has been removed from the GUI.
+Lepg will take care about the correct setup in the background.

 The trailing edge is defined by an ellipse of semiaxis a1 and b1 (green), centered at the point (0,y0).

-Xm is half span.
+**Xm** is half span.

 In versions 1.4 and earlier it is only possible to modify the ellipses with a parabolic correction (degree 2).
 Now it is possible to make correction with a generic curve of degree N.

 The correction begins at the point x1 and allows a deflection c0, with a variation of degree exp.

 .. image:: http://laboratoridenvol.com/leparagliding/pre/images/lete-1.5.jpg
    :width: 600